15 Work at Home Jobs That Don’t Do Background Checks

 Rev – (see Rev review) – This company hires remote transcribers to work from home, and they do not do a background check on potential workers.
 They pay weekly via Paypal.

 U-Haul – (see U-Haul work at home review) – This is a well-known moving company which hires at home dispatchers to accept calls from customers renting or thinking about renting the moving vans.
-The pay is from $14 to $15 if you include the bonuses.
+The pay varies depending on the specific position you accept and other factors.
 This is an employee job and not an independent contractor position.

 Verafast – This is an outbound calling center requiring workers to work 15 hours a week.
 You would be calling newspaper customers as part of a customer retention program.
 The pay is roughly $.17 a minute.
 Not the best reputation, but you can get up and running quickly with them.

-WriterAccess – (see Writer Access review) – This is a content mill where writers can write whenever they want and are accepted at different levels.
+WriterAccess – This is a content mill where writers can write whenever they want and are accepted at different levels.
 Pay will vary based on your level of acceptance, but it is one of the better paying content mills.

 Accutran Global – (see Accutran Global review) – This is a transcription company that only hires in the US and Canada.
 The pay is $0.005/word to $0.0066.
 Like most jobs in this field, your hourly earning potential will depend largely on how fast you are.